 The high season for visiting the Yulong River is from April to October when the weather is mostly sunny and warm and suitable for outdoor activities.
 The ideal time is probably late summer for pleasant warmth and less rain, though the mists and fresh growth in spring also add to the charm.

 Our driver suggested a tip of RMB 20 for the boatman, so that he will push slower and let us enjoy the scenery better, whilst explaining the various mountains along the way.
 The tip definitely worked as all the rafts that were launched after us had bypassed us along the journey.

-Finally, after about 1.5 hour, we reached the end point where our driver was waiting for us.
+Finally, after about 1.5 hours, we reached the endpoint where our driver was waiting for us.